schoen/unicast-extensions/rfcs/draft-gilmore-taht-240space.md

 .# Abstract

-This memo reclassifies the address block 240.0.0.0/4 as unicast, globally routable address space, in recognition that the majority of operating systems now treat it as such.
+This memo reclassifies the address block 240.0.0.0/4 as unicast globally routable address space, in recognition that the vast majority of operating systems and devices deployed now treat it as such.

 It directs IANA to make the arrangements for reverse DNS.